SeanHollen/Foobar-Challenge/README.md

 The time constraints were different than older versions.
 I get a full week for each problem in levels 1-3, which is different than previous versions.

-Don't plagiarize my answers.
-They probably have some sort of filter to screen out duplicate solutions, so not only are you removing your chances.
-If you must, just get the general idea from my answers and re-write them.

 ![Picture 1](pictures/screenshot1.png?raw=true "Picture 1")

 ![Picture 2](pictures/screenshot2.png?raw=true "Picture 2")